NandosUK/infrastructure-terraform-modules/gcp/cloud-run-v2/README.md

 This Terraform module provides a set of reusable configurations for deploying services to Google Cloud Run, a fully managed serverless platform for running containerized applications.
 The module is designed for flexibility and ease-of-use, allowing users to deploy Cloud Run services with customized probes, environment variables, and even secrets from Google Cloud Secret Manager.

+Once the service is created it will become available on `https://MY_SERVICE.api.nandos.services`

 ## Features

 ### Google Cloud Run Service